 It is imperative that the proposed learning framework in Shifting Minds reflect Canadian learning priorities and societal values, within the global setting.
-The following chart identifies the 21st Century competencies adopted by C21 Canada to be the focus of the Canadian 21st Century Learning Framework.
+Chart 1 identifies the 21st Century competencies adopted by C21 Canada to be the focus of the Canadian 21st Century Learning Framework.